Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <p> <em> Note: It is possible to conduct a K-means analysis in ArcGIS Pro with the multivariate clustering tool in the spatial statistics toolbox.
 A time-series box plot can also be created from this tool, as well as an analysis of the psuedo-F score.
 For agglomerative clustering, a dendrogram can be created in ArcGIS Pro, though it requires a signature file.
 RStudio, however, provides algorithms that can be used to depict and evaluate the quality of a clustering. </em> </p> <br>

+<p> For the rest of the project, the data was standardized.
+Standardization is essential in cluster analysis, which includes both hierarchical and k-means clustering.
+Even though all the measurements in this dataset are in inches, standardization has the additional benefits of ensuring that the dataset is accurate and uniform, as well as making it easier to find errors in the data.
+Having a uniform dataset is particularly important in this case, since the cumulative values within it might otherwise create biased results.
+Similarly, standardization allows for better control over biased values and outliers.  </p> <br>

 <h3> Agglomerative Clustering </h3> <br>

 <p> The first multivariate clustering method that will be looked at is agglomerative clustering, also called hierarchical clustering.
 It functions by creating a hierarchy of clusters in a bottom up manner: </p>